SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Structure Declarations
 ----------------------

+A structure declaration introduces a named, structure type into your program.
+Structure declarations begin with the keyword ``struct`` and have the following form:

 .. syntax-outline::

     struct <#structure name#> : <#adopted protocols#> {
         <#declarations#>
     }

+The body of a structure may contain zero or more *declarations*.
+These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializer methods, type aliases, and even other structure declarations.
+Structure declarations may not contain destructor declarations.
+For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

+Structure types may adopt any number of protocols, but may not inherit from classes, enumerations, or other structures.
+Structure types may also be extended.

+There are three ways create an instance of a previously declared structure:

+1. Call one of the initializer methods declared within the structure, as described in :ref:`ClassesAndStructures_InitializerMethods`.
+2. If no initializer methods are declared, call the structure's memberwise initializer method, as described in :ref:`ClassesAndStructures_MemberwiseStructureInitializers`.
+3. If no initializer methods are declared, and all properties of the structure declaration were given initial values, call the structure's default initialization method, as described in :ref:`ClassesAndStructures_InitializerMethods`.

+Properties of a structure instance may be accessed using dot (``.``) syntax.

+Structures are value types; instances of a structure are copied when assigned to variables or constants, or when passed as arguments to a function call.

+..
+Structs are value types.
+    They may not contain destructor methods
+    Access their properties using dot syntax
+    Stored (non-computed) properties declare members with storage in the struct.
+    Other declarations act like they would in an extension of a struct.
+(What does this mean?)

 ..
 TODO: Member declarations and other declarations can appear in any order (we tested this).
     Stylistically, you probably want member declarations to come first.